natecostello/van_two_point_oh/blog/2023-3-15-air-cond-install/air-conditioning.md

 Wire Length:
 Taxicab battery to compressor 120" with margin.
 Adding 24" to be sure.
 Will order 12 ft.
 ABYC predicted vdrop is 1.5% at max current.
 Need to figure out lug size for compressor.

+Terminal size:  Compressor terminals are 1/4" per email with undermount AC.

 Timeline: